nocejo/trev/README.md

 - \-n

-    If '-' is followed by a number, as in '-156', unmarks the referred task number, not to current.
+    If '-' is followed by a number, as in `-156`, unmarks the referred task number, not to current.

 - action \[args\]

-    Executes a task action, Where allowed actions are: add, annotate, append, calendar, delete, denotate, done, duplicate, edit, information, log, modify, prepend, start, stop, undo and version.
-Those that need a task number operate on the current task.
-Can be shortened when not ambiguous.
-Any action to perform on other task like in '175 delete' is not allowed.
+    Executes a task action, being allowed actions: `add, annotate, append, calendar, delete, denotate, done, duplicate, edit, information, log, modify, prepend, start, stop, undo and version`.
+Those actions that need a task number operate on the current task.
+Actions can be shortened when not ambiguous.
+Any action to perform on other task like in `175 delete` is not allowed.

 - q, quit, exit, bye

-    Terminate script execution.
+    Terminate script execution at this point.
+On exit the last reviewed task number is shown.

 # DEPENDENCIES